 What is a product landing page?

-As you might have guessed it right, a product landing page is used to promote and sell products or services.
-Users might get to such pages after following a shared link in an email, advertisement, or some other digital source or after being redirected from search results.
+As you might have guessed, a product landing page is used to promote and sell products or services.
+Users might get to these pages after following a link in an email, advertisement, or some other digital source or after being redirected from search results.

 Imagine that you sell clothes for pregnant women.
 There are users out there searching Google for “maternity clothes 4 months.”
 They may see your landing page dedicated to products meant for four-months pregnant women in the search results, and if they find the title and the description of the page interesting, they click on it.
 Then, if your offer is relevant to them, they convert by making a purchase.